adlarkin/simple_ECM/README.md

 The benchmark test checks how long it takes to call `Each(...)` for an ECM with a given number of entities and components.
 As mentioned in the [requirements](#requirements) section, this benchmark test can also test `EnTT` and the ECM in `ign-gazebo` if the project was built with the proper dependencies.
-While the benchmark comparisons are somewhat apples-to-oranges since `EnTT` and `ign-gazebo` are more complex systems that introduce architectural overhead, it still provides a useful frame of reference.

 Running the benchmark can be done as follows: